Logo

 Nicolas Roeg had an older sister, Nicolette, who was an actress.

-In 1947, after completing National Service, Nicolas Roeg entered the film business as a tea boy moving up to clapper-loader, the bottom rung of the camera department, at Marylebone Studios in London.
+In 1947, after completing national service in the British Army as a unit projectionist, Nicolas Roeg entered the film business as a tea boy, moving up to clapper-loader, the bottom rung of the camera department, at Marylebone Studios in London.

 Nicolas Roeg was credited as cinematographer on Roger Corman's The Masque of the Red Death and Francois Truffaut's Fahrenheit 451, as well as John Schlesinger's Far from the Madding Crowd and Richard Lester's Petulia; the latter is the last film on which Roeg was solely credited for cinematography and shares many characteristics and similarities with Roeg's work as a director.